-A gate effect including many additional features.
+A gate effect including side-chain input and a few other additional features.

 Unlike a lot of implementations which lack one or two things this gate has nearly every feature you'll need.